Comprehensive Psychiatric Evaluation

 - How can my family become involved?

-Once a diagnosis is made, family involvement and active participation in treatment is extremely important for any individual with a mental health disorder.
-The physician will address questions and provide reassurance by working with you to establish long-term and short-term treatment goals for your loved one.
+If a diagnosis is made based on one, or more, psychiatric evaluations, parent and family involvement in treatment is extremely important for any child or adolescent with a mental health disorder.
+Your child's physician will address your questions and provide reassurance by working with you to establish long- and short-term treatment goals for your child.